d9pouces/PolyArchiv/README.md

   * tararchive: after the backup, all files are archived in a single .tar.gz archive and sent to the remote repo (via ftp, scp, http, smb, or a basic cp),
   * duplicity: after the backup, all files are encrypted and sent to the remote repository.

-These remote repositories are optionnal and you can use only local backups.
+These remote repositories are optional and you can use only local backups.

 Each repository (either local or remote) is associated to a backup frequency.
 If a given repository has a daily backup frequency but you execute Polyarchiv twice a day, only the first backup will be executed.